How Much Will You Receive from Public Programs in Retirement?

 - No pension is paid when net income exceeds $115,716.

 - To be eligible for the GIS, you must be a pensioner, that is, a person who receives an OAS pension or whose pension application has been approved.

 - As indicated in the preceding table, there are 2 levels for the GIS:

 - The first ($747.86) applies to single pensioners, including widowed, divorced or separated persons, as well as in the case where only one spouse is a pensioner and the other is not eligible for the OAS pension or the Allowance.

 - The second ($495.89) applies when both spouses are pensioners.
 Each spouse is then eligible for his or her own benefit.

-- The maximum annual income includes all income (combined for a couple), with the exception of the OAS pension.
+- Maximum annual income includes all income (combined for a couple), with the exception of OAS benefits.
 No GIS is paid if your maximum annual income is greater than the indicated amounts.

-- Both spouses are OAS pensioners: The maximum monthly amount for each person is reduced by $1 for each $4 of their other monthly combined income, excluding their OAS pensions
+- Both spouses are OAS pensioners: The maximum monthly amount for each person is reduced by $1 for each $4 of their monthly combined income, excluding their OAS pensions.

 - Only one spouse is an OAS pensioner and the other is not eligible for the OAS pension or the Allowance: The maximum monthly amount is reduced by $1 for each $4 of combined monthly income, excluding the OAS pension.
 Also, the first $1 decrease is only made when the combined income for the couple reaches an amount equal to 12 times the monthly OAS pension plus $48.